itsPG/os_hw3/README.md

 * + 5% if your shell has only one executable file.
 * -8%~80% if your code is (very similar to / exactly the same as) any others' code.

-## Gently reminding
+## Gentle reminder:

 Although this homework can be finished very quickly (There are only **150** lines in my [final code](http://i.imgur.com/dcefR.png).), you may spend lots of time testing and dealing with pipes.
 Make sure you reserve enough time for this homework if this is your first time coping with pipes.

 # Submission

-Please submit the homework assignment in zip or rar file format on the E3.
+Please submit the homework assignment in zip or rar file format on E3.
 Including

-* A guide help me compile and run your program in pdf, txt, html, or markdown format.
+* A guide to help me compile and run your program in pdf, txt, html, or markdown format.
 * A simple report (100~500 words is recommended) in pdf, txt, html, or markdown format.
 * Your source codes.
 * Some script and/or makefile help me compile and run your program (if needed).